riganti/dotvvm-docs/Pages/concepts/respond-to-user-actions/commands.md

 ## Supported expressions

 The following items are examples of what can be used in the command binding.
+Since the action is executed on the server, you can call any .NET method - the only limitation is the syntax supported in binding expressions.

 * `MyFunction()`
 * `MyFunction(Argument)`